Hullaah/algorithms/divide_and_conquer/karatsuba/README.md

-# ⚡ Karatsuba Multiplication Algorithm (C Implementation)
+# ⚡ Karatsuba Multiplication Algorithm

 Karatsuba's algorithm is a **divide-and-conquer** method for multiplying two large integers faster than the standard `O(n²)` gradeschool algorithm.
 It achieves a time complexity of approximately **O(n^1.585)**, making it significantly faster for large inputs.